 - Development of advanced phonon-mediated detectors.
 Our current effort is focused on development of sensors for out-of-equilibrium phonons, using superconducting films and tunnel junctions at milliKelvin temperatures.

 - The CDMS II experiment at a deep site.
 Although it is currently the most sensitive search for Weakly Interacting Massive Particles (WIMPs), which could form the dark matter in the universe, the first stage of our Cryogenic Dark Matter Search (CDMS I) is now limited by the shallowness of our Stanford site.
 We are now engaged in the preparation of a deep site experiment, which will take place in Soudan, in northern Minnesota, and is now fully funded for six years.
 “First Dark” should occur in Winter 2002.

 - Related phenomenological activities.
-Six years ago, I have collaborated with Griest, Kamionkowski and Jungman on various aspects of supersymmetric dark matter.
-Currently, one of my students, Vuk Mandic collaborates with students of H. Murayama on supersymmetry investigations.
+Six years ago, I collaborated with Griest, Kamionkowski and Jungman on various aspects of supersymmetric dark matter.
+Currently, one of my students, Vuk Mandic, collaborates with students of H. Murayama on supersymmetry investigations.
 I am open to the possibility of co-advising a graduate student with a theorist colleague.

 J. R. Primack, D. Seckel, and B. Sadoulet, “Detection of cosmic dark matter,” Ann.
 Rev. Nucl.
 Part.
 Sci.
 38, 751 (1988).